 - ½ medium onion cut into slivers optional

 - 1 stalk green onion cut into 2 inch pieces optional

 - Marinade: Combine chicken and marinade ingredients, and let it sit to marinate for 15 minutes.

 - Mince aromatics: Clean the lemongrass, remove the outer layers of rough leaves and find the yellow leaves inside.
-Slice the lemongrass roots into ⅛” slices first.
-Then add to a food processor to finely mince and set aside.
+Slice the lemongrass roots into ⅛” slices first, then add to a food processor to finely mince and set aside.
 Mince/process the garlic then set aside.
 Mince/process shallots and set aside.